BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 For MAP and CO, the interaction between drugs have not been studied yet.
 Thus the effect of each drug is added to obtain the overall treatment effect:

-- For Propofol the value from
+- For Propofol the value from where used for MAP.
+For CO, we chosed to not consider the effect of propofol sinced they are negligible [@dewitEffectPropofolHaemodynamics2016].
+However the interaction programmed in the simulator and the value can be changed to model this interaction.

 - For Remifentanil

 - For Epinephrine

-- For Norepinephrine
+- For Norepinephrine the value from @beloeilNorepinephrineKineticsDynamics2005 are used for MAP interaction in accordance to the PK model.
+Here the default paramaters do not model an interaction between Norepinephrine and CO due to negligible impact [@pardoBasicsAnesthesiaEBook2017].

-# Future development
+# Conclusion and Future development
-Many impovement can be imagine to develop PAS:
+As shown in the available examples included in PAS, many functions are implemented to help furtur resarch on drug control during anesthesia.
+This package provides a full pipeline to design and test multidrugs controller on a wide variety of scenarios.
+For the future many impovement can be imagine to develop PAS:

 - Other drugs or model could be added.